animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 For context, Henry's average paper count was 1 - 3 across the PhD student's full tenure.
 At the time of asking to join Chenliang's lab, the end of my 3rd year (near the end of Spring semester, 2020, before the university began Covid lockdowns), I had no publications.

 Chenliang gave me an ultimatum: Submit a top-venue paper by end of summer, without pay, or no acceptance.
-Had I failed to do that, I wouldn't have an advisor or pay, and that would've meant dropping out most likely (and more specifically, termination).
+Had I failed to do that, I wouldn't have an advisor or pay, and most likely, that would've meant termination.

 I presented Semantic Segmentation with MHDPA applied to image features.
-MHDPA, applied to and benchmarked on a Computer Vision domain directly, would've been the first Vision Transformer, but there wasn't enough time to build and benchmark that with the pressure and deadline from Chenliang.
+That, applied to a Computer Vision domain specicially, would've been the first Vision Transformer, but there wasn't enough time to build and benchmark that with the pressure and deadline from Chenliang.

 I had to work at the Med Center concurrently for funding, since Chenliang wasn't paying me, and had to spend at least a month giving my nights and weekends to achieving his ultimatum by the summer, 2020 NeurIPS deadline.